NZASA Registration Board

 Portfolio: ACC Representative

-Supported by: Peng (Bob) Wang (Chairman) - Auckland; Helen Dickenson - Auckland
+Supported by Peng (Bob) Wang (Chairman) and Helen Dickenson

 The NZASA ACC representative will: